 Tip: The flex duct branch line and start collar can be installed in the side of the duct board trunk to avoid that extra bend by coming out the top of the trunk if you have sufficient room and access.

 The compressor was failing on my 17 year old central AC system.
 The AC contractor recommend replacing the rigid duct board distribution boxes (above photo) with round sheet metal duct.
 The HVAC technician is mounting the saddle take-offs for the flex duct branch lines here:

 The new flexible duct branch line into the attic above the bedroom is shown in the following photo.
 The flex duct should be covered with more blown insulation to reduce heating and cooling losses in the attic.
 The attic is the hottest and coldest part of the house and overall the worst place to run ductwork.
 I plan to upgrade my attic insulation later.

 The new ceiling vent register is attached with two screws included with the unit:

 I turned on the furnace and checked the air flow from the new register.
 I was pleased to have a strong air flow that matched the other ceiling register – which is expected since both branch lines are attached to the same central duct.
 My daughter’s room is now warm and comfortable.

 Attic Fiberglass Batt Insulation

 The blown-in white insulation did a poor job of covering the attic above the bedroom.
-Later I installed the Solatube Skylight and installed two bags of Owens Corning R-30 insulation in 24inch by 48inch batts.
-Two bags of 88 square feet each covered the attic.
-Cost of each bag is about $65.
-The R-30 insulation is quite thick as you can see by the section in the center of the photo.
-This made a noticeable improvement in the comfort of the bedroom.
-The fiberglass batts were laid over the white blown-in insulation.
+Later I installed the Solatube Skylight and added a new layer of unfaced Owens Corning R-30.
+Unfaced insulation without a vapor barrier is required because it’s laid on top of the blown insulation and needs to “breath” to prevent condensation.
+R-30 insulation is quite thick as you can see by the section in the center of the photo.
+This made a noticeable improvement in the year-round comfort of the bedroom.